-Getting started with Amazon RDS includes completing the Databases guided setup, configuring entities, and then performing a test backup and a restore.
+To get started with Amazon RDS databases, obtain your user credentials, set up the Command Center, complete the database setup wizard, configure the entities, and then perform a test backup and a restore.

 Add a Windows or Linux file server with the Virtual Server package installed.
 For more information, see Adding an Additional Server.

 Supported platforms for the proxy client include the following:

 Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019

 Linux Centos 7, RHEL 7, and Amazon Linux 2 64-bit